ICanBoogie/HTTP/README.md

 ### Response status

 The response status is represented by a [Status][] instance.
-It may be defined as a HTTP response code such as `200`, an array such as `[ 200, "Ok" ]`, or a string such as `"200 Ok"`.
+It may be defined as an HTTP response code such as `200`, an array such as `[ 200, "Ok" ]`, or a string such as `"200 Ok"`.

 ```php